Can Self-Driving Cars Ever Be Safe Enough?

-I used to track the robotics industry until I realised that it wasn't really going anywhere.
+I used to track the robotics industry until I realized that it wasn't really going anywhere.

 The years went by and reports on possible breakthroughs became repetitive.
 The same few stories were trotted out again and again as if onlookers wouldn't notice the stalling pattern.